KlemenDEV/SuperSimpleNet/README.md

 [![License](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://github.com/KlemenDEV/SuperSimpleNet/blob/master/LICENSE)

-SimpleNet is a simple nerual network implementation for educational use and simple classification use cases written in Java.
+SuperSimpleNet is a simple nerual network implementation for educational use and simple classification use cases written in Java.
 It tries to use parallelization as much as possible to use all available CPU cores for faster processing.